Lithium (medication): John Cade and the discovery of lithium's effect on mania

-Also in 1949, the Australian psychiatrist John Cade and Australian biochemist Shirley Andrews rediscovered the usefulness of lithium salts in treating mania while working at the Royal Park Psychiatric Hospital in Victoria.
-They were injecting rodents with urine extracts taken from manic patients in an attempt to isolate a metabolic compound which might be causing mental symptoms.
-Since uric acid in gout was known to be psychoactive, (adenosine receptors on neurons are stimulated by it; caffeine blocks them), they needed soluble urate for a control.
-They used lithium urate, already known to be the most soluble urate compound, and observed that it caused the rodents to become tranquil.
-Cade and Andrews traced the effect to the lithium-ion itself, and after Cade ingested lithium himself to ensure its safety in humans, he proposed lithium salts as tranquilizers.
-He soon succeeded in controlling mania in chronically hospitalized patients with them.
+In 1948, the Australian psychiatrist John Cade discovered the usefulness of lithium salts in treating mania while working at the Bundoora Repatriation Mental Hospital in Melbourne.
+He was injecting guinea pigs with urine extracts taken from manic patients in an attempt to isolate a metabolic compound which might be causing mental symptoms.
+Since uric acid in gout was known to be psychoactive, he needed soluble urate for a control.
+He used lithium urate, already known to be the most soluble urate compound, and observed that it caused the guinea pigs to become tranquil.

+Cade traced the effect to the lithium ion itself, and after Cade ingested lithium himself to ensure its safety in humans, he proposed lithium salts as tranquilizers.
+In 1949, he published his findings in the Medical Journal of Australia in a paper entitled "Lithium salts in the treatment of psychotic excitement".

+He soon succeeded in controlling mania in chronically hospitalized patients with lithium.
 This was one of the first successful applications of a drug to treat mental illness, and it opened the door for the development of medicines for other mental problems in the next decades.
+In 1950, one of Cade's first patients died of lithium toxicity after Cade had successfully treated him and released him from the hospital.
+Afterward, Cade abandoned the research of lithium and focused instead on testing other salts of rubidium, cerium, and strontium for their potential utility in psychiatry.

+The rest of the world was slow to adopt lithium as a treatment, largely because of deaths that resulted from even relatively minor overdosing, including those reported from the use of lithium chloride as a substitute for table salt.
+However, other scientists had already read John Cade's 1949 article on lithium and continued their research of the effect of lithium on mania.
+In 1951, Edward Trautner and colleagues at the University of Melbourne followed up on Cade's 1949 research paper and used flame photometry to identify the range of lithium blood levels that are safe for patients.

+By 1952 Cade was superintendent of the prestigious Royal Park Hospital in Melbourne.
+He prohibited the use of lithium, his own discovery, in the hospital.
+By 1953 he had changed his mind, and he hired biochemist Shirley Andrews to run the hospital's clinical laboratory and test the lithium levels of patients using a flame photometer.
+Shirley Andrews not only published research papers while at Royal Park Hospital, but also became famous for her work on Australian folk dance and Aboriginal rights activism.
+Shirley Andrews and John Cade were both eventually honored with the Order of Australia; Andrews for her work with Australian folk dance and Cade for his work with lithium.